G00DRick/git2test/README.md

 Hello Odin!
 Hello again Odin !

-what if i modifiy again after i coommited let's see
+what if i modifiy again after i commited let's see